flyingsky/flyingsky.github.io/_posts/2017-07-23-Lets-encrypt-AWS-S3.md

 ---
 layout: post
-date: 2017-07-23 15:02:48 -0800
+date: '2017-07-23 15:02:48 -0800'
 title: Let's encrypt for S3
+excerpt: >-
-excerpt: Suppose you already know how to host static web site via AWS CloudFront and S3, and you have your own domain name, now you want to have SSL to support https.
+  Suppose you already know how to host static web site via AWS CloudFront and S3, and you have your own domain name, now you want to have SSL to support https.
 As developer, I like to use free resources to do everything, like this site with github, and Lets Encrypt for SSL.
+published: true
 ---

 Suppose you already know how to host static web site via AWS CloudFront and S3, and you have your own domain name, now you want to have SSL to support https.
 As developer, I like to use free resources to do everything, like this site with github, and [Lets Encrypt](https://letsencrypt.org/) for SSL.